 Parents/Guardians may appeal the expulsion decision of the Administrative Panel by making a written request and submitting it to the Board within fifteen (15) school days of the expulsion decision.
 The student will be considered suspended until a Board meeting is convened [within thirty (30) days] at which time the parent(s)/guardian(s) must attend to present their appeal.
 Reasonable accommodations will be made, and language support offered, for students and parents/guardians who wish to appeal.
 Following the appeal hearing, the Board will make a final decision based on the information presented at the appeal hearing by the parent(s)/guardian(s) and information from the original expulsion hearing.
 The Director or designee will send written notice to the student or parent/guardian of the Board's decision within seven (7) calendar days of the appeal hearing.
+If the expulsion is overturned on appeal, the student will be immediately reinstated at the Charter School.
 The Charter School Board's decision to uphold the administrative panel's decision to expel shall be final.